 We are extremely happy with how much we spent in Mexico.
-Not only did we stick to our travel budget for Mexico, we feel that we got great value for our money on most things.
+Not only did we stick to our Mexico travel budget, we feel that we got great value for our money on most things.

 Though we have likely said goodbye to Mexico for the rest of 2017, we consider it one of our favorite countries and I know that we will visit again.